David-Else/developer-workstation-setup-script-debian/README.md

 Before running the playbook, follow these steps to install Debian:

-### Installing Debian 12 Bookworm or 13 Trixie Testing
+### Installing Debian 13

-You can use the testing installer until Trixie is released this summer:
+You can use the testing installer until Trixie is released this August:

 https://cdimage.debian.org/images/daily-builds/daily/current/amd64/iso-cd/debian-testing-amd64-netinst.iso